Ai Accountant

 TDS short payment

 Customer pays ₹18,000 on a ₹20,000 invoice, claiming ₹2,000 TDS.
-The system auto detects short payment via bank reconciliation from bank statement reconciliation, opens a TDS mismatch dispute, and requests Form 16A.
-It computes expected TDS, compares, and either accepts and posts to TDS receivable, or contests with evidence.
+The system auto detects short payment via bank reconciliation (now within 24 to 48 hours using PFMS integration), opens a TDS mismatch dispute, and requests blockchain verified Form 16A via TRACES 2.0.
+It computes expected TDS using Budget 2026 slab rates, compares, and either accepts and posts to TDS receivable, or contests with evidence.
+If Form 16A is not received within SLA, auto escalation triggers because unreconciled TDS now attracts 1% quarterly penalties.

 GST rate mismatch

 Customer argues that 12 percent was applied, not 5 percent.
-The system verifies HSN, checks the rate master, and if needed, triggers a credit note with correct GST, ensures GSTR 1 reflection, and notifies the customer.
+The system verifies HSN, checks the rate master, and if needed, triggers a credit note with correct GST.
+It ensures GSTR 1 reflection within the 8 month window and notifies the customer.
+GSTN's AI triage can now pre flag these mismatches via the 2B reconciliation engine.

 Delivery or quantity issues

 Customer claims 80 units received against 100 billed.
-The system seeks POD from logistics, and GRN from the customer using three way match automation, calculates value of shortage, and routes partial credit note approval.
+The system seeks POD from logistics (with e way bill references where applicable), and GRN from the customer using three way match automation, calculates value of shortage, and routes partial credit note approval through maker checker workflow.

 Implementation Pitfalls to Avoid

-• Mixing disputes with regular collections, always separate for accurate cash planning.
+• Mixing disputes with regular collections: always separate for accurate cash planning.
+RBI now requires this separation for MSME lending assessments.

-• Disconnected helpdesk and finance, unify tickets and disputes to avoid duplicates and audit gaps.
+• Disconnected helpdesk and finance: unify tickets and disputes to avoid duplicates and audit gaps.
+TallyPrime 5.0 webhooks make this simpler.

-• Late GST credit notes, respect statutory timelines to avoid compliance issues.
+• Late GST credit notes: respect the extended 8 month statutory timeline to avoid compliance issues and ITC reversals.

-• Poor AR separation, show disputed versus collectible clearly to CFOs.
+• Poor AR separation: show disputed versus collectible clearly to CFOs and lenders.

-• Weak evidence management, centralize documents to pass audits smoothly.
+• Weak evidence management: centralize documents with structured fields to pass audits under ICAI's 2026 digital trail requirements.

-• No root cause analysis, resolve and prevent by analyzing trends.
+• No root cause analysis: resolve and prevent by analyzing trends.
+AI anomaly detection now predicts disputes before they happen.

 Must have

-• Bidirectional Tally or Zoho sync for invoices and statuses.
+• Bidirectional Tally sync for invoices and statuses.

 • Configurable workflows with SLAs, escalations, and approvals.

-• Dispute aging tailored to Indian needs, compliance aware.
+• Dispute aging tailored to Indian needs, RBI compliant and compliance aware.

 • Helpdesk integration for unified communication.